scholarslab/digital-collect-toolkit/docs/social-media/installing-twarc.md

 parent: Social Media Tools
 nav_order: 2
 ---
-# Installing and Confirguring Twarc
+# Installing and Configuring Twarc
 {: .no_toc }

 ## Table of contents